Do I have dandruff: Key symptoms & causes

 2:40 MINUTE READ TIME

 Is it just a patch of dry skin that’s causing irritation on your scalp, or do you have dandruff?
+What color is dandruff so you can recognize it?
 Could it be another skin disorder?
 There are many skin conditions that can affect the scalp, some with overlapping symptoms of dandruff.
 To make sure you’re addressing the root cause of your discomfort, read on to find out the differences.

 Key symptoms of dandruff